MacLaren Hall Sex Abuse Lawsuits

 So let’s walk this out a little bit in the context of MacLaren Hall.
 Because MacLaren Hall closed in 2003, most abuse occurred well over two decades ago.
 Today, survivors looking to bring new claims must fall within the statute of limitations that applies after the expiration of California’s Child Victims Act lookback window, which ended on December 31, 2022.

-That means new claims can generally only be filed by survivors who are under the age of 40 or who meet the requirements of the delayed discovery rule.
+That means new claims can theoretically only be filed by survivors who are under the age of 40 or who meet the requirements of the delayed discovery rule.
 Considering MacLaren Hall typically housed children and teens—generally ages 5 to 17—a person who was 17 in its final year of operation (2003) would be 38 in 2024.

 Likewise, someone who was 10 years old at the time would now be in their early 30s.
 In practical terms, anyone who was a resident of MacLaren Hall in the late 1990s or early 2000s may still be eligible to file.
 Additionally, survivors who were placed there as young children in the 1990s may still be under 40 today, depending on their exact age at the time of abuse.